-1. [addition, report item 1.1] Double taxation
+(b) [addition, report item 1.1]

-An action which results or is likely to result in double taxation within the meaning of Article 1 of the Arbitration Convention does not require that the transfer pricing adjustment within the meaning of Article 4 of the Convention leads to an actual payment of tax.
-Therefore cases where the entity subject to the adjustment within the meaning of Article 4 has losses carried forward against which an upward adjustment could be offset are within the scope of the Arbitration Convention.
-The starting point of the three-year period is determined by Member States irrespective of whether an actual payment of tax took place.
+"[An action which results or is likely to result in double taxation within the meaning of Article 1 of the Arbitration Convention does not require that the transfer pricing adjustment within the meaning of Article 4 of the Convention leads to an actual payment of tax.
+Therefore] cases where the entity subject to the adjustment within the meaning of Article 4 has losses carried forward against which an upward adjustment could be offset or cases where because of group relief no actual tax payment is due and similar situations, are within the scope of the Arbitration Convention."

-2. [addition, report item 1.2] Application dependent on the outcome of a mutual agreement procedure
+2. [addition, report item 1.2] Application dependent on the outcome of a mutual agreement procedure under a DTC

-If access to the Arbitration Convention or the treatment of cases under the Arbitration Convention depends directly on the result of a mutual agreement procedure under an applicable Double Taxation Convention, care should be taken to ensure that the deadline under Article 6(1) of the Arbitration Convention does not expire.
-The enterprise may combine the requests for a mutual agreement procedure under the Arbitration Convention and the applicable Double Taxation Convention.
-The enterprise should receive the benefit of the doubt in cases where it is not entirely clear which procedure is applicable.
-Competent authorities should consider requests for a mutual agreement procedure under the Double Taxation Convention with priority and commence the procedure under the Arbitration Convention as soon as possible.
+"If access to the Arbitration Convention or the treatment of cases under the Arbitration Convention depends directly on the result of a mutual agreement procedure under an applicable Double Taxation Convention, care should be taken to ensure that the deadline under Article 6(1) of the Arbitration Convention does not expire.
+The enterprise should file separate requests for mutual agreement procedure under the Arbitration Convention and the mutual agreement procedure available under the applicable Double Taxation Convention.
+The requests may be combined in one letter.
+As a case cannot be regarded as having been submitted with the minimum information required under point 7.6 (a) (ii) CoC [former point 5 (a) (ii)] when necessary information from the mutual agreement procedure under an applicable Double Taxation Convention is missing the two-year period referred to in Article 7